Skip to content

 Usage

-You can find the speech-to-text commands usage down the cxcli stt command.
+You can find the speech-to-text functionality within the cxcli stt subcommand.
 You can read the documentation about this command here.

-The cxcli stt root command has the recognize command.
+The cxcli stt command has a recognize subcommand.
 You can find the usage of this command here.

 Parameters

-1. locale: the locale accepts all the locales accepted by the Google Cloud Speech-to-text API.
-You can find all the locales available here
+1. locale: this parameter accepts all of the locales that are available in the Google Cloud Speech-to-text API.
+You can find all the locales available here.

 Audio input file

-It is important to know that the input has to have this format:
+It is important to know that the input audio needs to be in the following format:

 If you don't have a file with this format, you can create it by yourself using the cxcli tts command!
-All the information is located here
+All of the relevant information is located here.

 Example